What is Applied Kinesiology

 When visiting an AK Practitioner, expect to be involved.
 They will test for basic mechanical defects; the possible connection of visceral dysfunction (that is, the function of the associated gland or organ); stress levels in the body; and, where relevant, cranial and pelvic distortion and toxicity/ allergy problems.
 Treatment may involve any combination of manipulative work, guidance in self-treatment, nutritional support, homeopathic remedies and treatment to aid stress-related problems.

-Any basic structural defects for which any person may visit a healthcare practitioner e.g.:
+Applied Kinesiology can be used to treat any structural defects for which a person may visit a healthcare practitioner.
+For example: